-Dropout rates were monitored in detail during the pilot and are monitored on a regular basis by Qualtrics.
+Dropout rates were monitored in detail during the pilot and are monitored on a weekly basis by BMG.
 They do not signal that any particular part of the questionnaire is challenging.
-The vast majority of drop outs during the pilot stage occurred at the introduction screen, which is a normal occurrence for online panel surveys, and reflects respondents changing their mind about wishing to do the survey.
+The vast majority of drop outs occur at the introduction screen, which is a normal occurrence for online panel surveys, and reflects respondents changing their mind about wishing to do the survey.